Gabinou/Codename_FireSaga/README.md

 	- TBD: Save state button.
 Not so sure.
 - Handcrafted pixel-art
 	- NES color palette only
+- Developper features
+	- Interactive reloading!
+Press a button to reload edited .json files.
+Reload units, weapons, tiles, maps at the push of a button.

 ## Installation
 The game will be free to play, if compiled from source.